brkalbyrk/brkalbyrk.github.io/_posts/2025-11-15-Creating a YARA Repository.md

 1. **The growing number of malware samples**: The number of malware families and variants increases every day.
 There is no universal system that can classify all malware correctly, detect all new versions, or extract every configuration automatically.
 Because of this, we rely on scanning tools like YARA and constantly updated signatures to identify the files we collect.
 2. **Packers and Obfuscators**: Every year, new packers and protection tools appear that encrypt, packs, or FUD malware to avoid detection.
 This makes static detection much harder.
 In many cases, we must write static unpackers to extract configurations.
 If static unpacking is too complex, we run the malware in an online sandbox (like [Threat.Zone](https://threat.zone/)) and scan the memory dump with YARA.
 If we want to control locally, we use local sandboxes and extract process dumps with tools such as [pe-sieve](https://github.com/hasherezade/pe-sieve) then scan those dumps again or directly scan memory with [THOR](https://www.nextron-systems.com/thor/).
 (Like [Amber](https://github.com/EgeBalci/amber), [Themida](https://www.oreans.com/Themida.php), [VMProtect](https://vmpsoft.com/) and [Deoptimizer](https://github.com/EgeBalci/deoptimizer)).
-3. **Memory Address Encryption**: Some malware now runs once, then sleeps until the next command or trigger signal.
+3. **Sleep Mask**: Some malware now runs once, then sleeps until the next command or trigger signal.
 While sleeping, it encrypts its main malicious payload directly in memory.
 When needed, it decrypts and runs again, sometimes inside a new process.
 If we scan memory dumps with YARA during the encrypted state, the malicious part may not be visible and this causes false negatives.
 4. **Position-independent (reflective) PE loaders and in-memory execution**:
 Modern malware often uses reflective loading to run payloads entirely in memory without writing anything to disk.
 These loaders manually map portable executables in memory and resolve imports by themselves.
 Because no file is ever created, file based YARA rules cannot detect them.
 The payload exists only in RAM, so detection requires memory scanning, behavioural monitoring, or YARA rules designed specifically to catch reflective loaders and their in-memory artifacts.